 The first section is the Test Status.
 You will receive “Met the Qualifying Score” or “Did Not Meet the Qualifying Score.”
 It will be located in the top right corner or bottom of the score report.

 The second section is the Test Score.
 Your test score will be a scaled score between 100 and 300.
-240 is the minimum scaled passing score.
+The minimum scaled passing score is 240.

 The third section is the Range of Number of Items in Subareas.
 This area will tell you approximately how many selected-response and constructed-response questions were asked in each subarea.